AminMahpour/PyMAP/docs/Introduction.rst

 Why pyMAP?
 ----------
-This is a very interesting question that desevered to be answered properly.
+This is a very interesting question that deserves to be answered properly.
 All 450K platform analysis software developed so far are made using R.
 While we think R is a power statistical platform, we also believe in diversity of analysis platforms.
 Python, which is a powerful language can also be used for these analysis. pyMAP, implemented in native python, offers a more powerful alternative which utilizes python scripts and can also be modified further.